 MULTIPLE PASSES give you the flexibility of making more intricate screencasts but they require specialized tools that are usually more expensive.
-Using MULTIPLE PASSES requires more work because you have to synchronize and merge different recordings together.
+Using MULTIPLE PASSES requires more work from the screencaster who now has to synchronize and merge different recordings together.
 For most screencasts, a single recording is usually sufficient.

-3.11 Chapter Tracks
+3.11 PICTURE SLIDES